-I am an Assistant Professor in Politics and Islam at the School of Government and International Affairs at Durham University, in the UK, where I research, teach, and write on the politics of the Middle East.
+I am an Associate Professor in Politics and Islam at the School of Government and International Affairs at Durham University, in the UK, where I research, teach, and write on the politics of the Middle East.
 I have two main areas of interest.
 First, I study Islamist movements and parties, investigating the role of religion in political life.
 Second, I research the politics of protest.

 I wrote Inside Tunisia's al-Nahda: Between Politics and Preaching (Cambridge University Press, 2018), which was chosen as a Foreign Affairs best book of the year, and Nobody Told Us We Are Defeated: Stories from the New Iraq (Chatto & Windus, 2006).
 I co-edited Civil Resistance in the Arab Spring: Triumphs and Disasters (Oxford University Press, 2016).